polarpwn/igloo-core/productionSite/content/org/community.md

 {{< /cards >}}

 ## Forum
 Dive into the heart of our technical discussions and collaborative projects on our forum.
-Contribute to ongoing initiatives, share your projects, and stay updated on the latest developments in the [GitHub Discussion](https://github.com/polarpwn/polarpwn.gg/discussions).
+Contribute to ongoing initiatives, share your projects, and stay updated on the latest developments in the [*GitHub Discussion*](https://github.com/polarpwn/polarpwn.gg/discussions/).
 Stuff that you can open for the discussion are include:
 - Ask generic questions or technical issues
 - Highlight your contributions
 - Share your ideas or potential features that are great to be added

-Despite the technical issues, bug reports should still be posted at [GitHub Issues](https://github.com/polarpwn/polarpwn.gg/issues).
+Despite the technical issues, bug reports should still be posted at [*GitHub Issues*](https://github.com/polarpwn/polarpwn.gg/issues/).
 Our maintainer will handle and move a key port of a discussion and track it as an issue of if its leading or potentially considered as one, while still referring to the discussion's ID.

 ## Newsletter
 Stay in the cybersecurity loop with our Newsletter.
 Join our open community to receive timely updates on the latest blogs, write-ups, and research papers.
 Be the first to know about any new releases and developments in our in-house payload and security tools, ensuring you stay informed and ahead of the curve in the dynamic world of cybersecurity.